 Links between mainstream theories and the ruling class's ideology are inevitable, as scientists cannot isolate themselves from the class struggle going on in society.
 The struggle of ideas always reflects, even if not directly, a clash of opposite social interests and outlooks.
 Therefore it is not by chance that to reach a deeper understanding of how nature evolves, Gould and Eldredge were forced to break with the traditional paradigm that was also an implicit political statement about society.
 The theory of “punctuated equilibria” borrowed ideas from dialectical materialism but, above all, it enriched it enormously, revealing its importance to understand not only the life of Homo sapiens but of every life form on Earth.

-At the origin of The Origin
+At the origin of On the Origin

-There is a grandeur in this view of life – Charles Darwin
+"There is a grandeur in this view of life." – Charles Darwin

 The fact remains that the idea of a world in which species were created by God at the beginning of time was dominant.
 Scala naturae, the idea that God had placed all animals and plants on a fixed scale from the lower to the higher forms, was the accepted explanation of the diversity of life.